JustUtahCoders/comunidades-unidas-internal/api-docs/leads.md

 - `leadStatus` is an enum with the possible values of `active`, `inactive`, and `convertedToClient`.
 - `inactivityReason` is an enum with the possible values of `doNotCallRequest`, `threeAttemptsNoResponse`, `wrongNumber`, `noLongerInterested`, and `relocated`.
-- `eventSource` is an array of integer event ids
+- `eventSources` is an array of integer event ids
 - `gender` is an enum with possible values of `female`, `male`, `transgender`, `nonbinary`, `other`.
 - `leadServices` is an array of integers service ids.
 See (/api-docs/list-services.md).
 - `contactStage.firstAttempt`, `contactStage.secondAttempt`, `contactStage.thirdAttempt`,`created.timestamp` and `lastUpdated.timestamp` are ISO timestamps. `contactStage.firstAttempt`, `contactStage.secondAttempt`, `contactStage.thirdAttempt` are nullable.